Tomshiii/ahk_wiki/Latest/Classes/Other Classes.md

 ## <u>`Cust()`</u>
 This function allows the creation of a tooltip with any message, for a custom duration.
 This tooltip will then (under most conditions) follow the cursor and only redraw itself if the user has moved the cursor.

-> *note: If the user passes either an `x OR y` value to this function (but not both), it will offset the tooltips position by that value from the cursor.
+> If the user passes either an `x` OR `y` value to this function (but not both), it will offset the tooltips position by that value from the cursor.

->If the user passes both an `x AND y` value to this function, the tooltip will no longer follow the cursor and instead be planted at those coordinates (the function uses the `Screen` coordinate position).*
+> If the user passes both an `x AND y` value to this function, the tooltip will no longer follow the cursor and instead be planted at those coordinates (the function uses the `Screen` coordinate position).

 >> *If you wish to replicate typical `ToolTip()` placement behaviour, follow Example #2 below.*
 ```c#